Example: [NewsMax.com, 2003]

 While the President made a relatively short 2½-hour visit to Baghdad, the two senators undertook a four-day jaunt which included:

-Traveling to U.S. bases in Bagram and Kandahar (Afghanistan) and sharing Thanksgiving dinners with U.S. troops.
+U.S. basesin Bagram and Kandahar (Afghanistan) and sharing Thanksgiving dinners with U.S. troops.

-Traveling to Kirkuk, Iraq, and meeting local Iraqi leaders, plus sitting down for a final meal with U.S. troops.
+- Traveling to Kirkuk, Iraq, and meeting local Iraqi leaders, plus sitting down for a final meal with

 Similarly, some soldiers stationed in Baghdad reported that the extra security necessary for President Bush's visit denied them the opportunity to have any Thanksgiving dinner at all, as related in this excerpt of a letter to the military newspaper Stars and Stripes: